iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 ### **B. Dimensionality Reduction**

-- A technique used to reduce the number of features/variables in a dataset while retaining the most important information.
+- A technique used to reduce the number of features in a dataset while retaining the most important information.
 - Simplifying the complexity of the dataset by reducing the number of dimensions (variables) without losing information.
-- The aim is to find the **important features/variables** that the model can use for better prediction.
+- The aim is to find the **important features** that the model can use for better prediction.
 - Reducing **irrelevant features** that have no relation with the target feature.
 - Reduces **multicollinearity**, and saves storage and time by improving the performance of the model.
-- Project data into lower dimensions while preserving as much useful variability (19/20) as possible.
+- Projects data into lower dimensions while preserving as much useful variability (19/20) as possible.
 - e.g. If we observe a Scatter Plot in multi-dimension it will be complicated for understanding.
 - Consider only 1D then it is just a line and a few points in which some are close to the line and some are a bit far away from the line.
 - Combine features or remove features to reduce dimensions.
 - Dimensionality Reduction helps to prevent the models from overfitting (Due to too many features)
 - Simplifies the model, improves accuracy, fast training, easy visualization, and helps to identify patterns easily.
-- Scale and normalize data before applying dimensionality reduction techniques.
+- Always scale and normalize data before applying dimensionality reduction techniques.
-- Use visualizations to assess how well the reduced dimensions represent the data.
+- Visualizations helps us to assess how well the reduced dimensions represent the data.

 ### **Techniques of Dimensionality Reduction**